Theo2co/adanalysts-template-website/storydata.md

     <div class="chat-bubble">
       <div class="chat-name">RAJ · NLP GEEK</div>
       <p>
-        Mislabeling - or failing to observe - negative interactions can change both the <strong>direction</strong>
-        and the <strong>statistical interpretation</strong> of the estimated effect.
+         Misclassifying or failing to observe some negative interactions can affect both the direction and the statistical interpretation of the estimated treatment effect.
+So having a ground truth that enables us to accurately detect hidden hostilities is crucial to reach a stable and reliable conclusion.

       </p>
     </div>
   </div>